 There are plenty of ways you can use Push Notifications to inform drivers about:

-Push Notifications will keep your drivers updated even if the app is turned off.
-That’s why they’ll never miss anything important and get all important updates in real-time.
+Push Notifications will keep your staff updated even if the app is turned off.
+This way, they’ll never miss anything important and get all important updates in real-time.

-It’s also possible to set up your own custom Push Notifications via an Admin Panel.
-What is the Admin Panel?
-Let’s get a closer look!
+It’s also possible to set up your own custom logistics Push Notifications via an Admin Panel.
+What is it?
+Let’s take a closer look!